 June 6, 1756–November 10, 1843

-Before finding fame as an artist, John Trumball had a very different career: General George Washington's Revolutionary War aide-de-camp, sketching as he served.
+Before finding fame as an artist, John Trumbull had a very different career: General George Washington's Revolutionary War aide-de-camp, sketching as he served.
 Resigning his military commission in 1777, Trumball went to England and studied under Benjamin West.
 As he traveled abroad, he created beautiful works of his time during the Revolutionary War.
 In 1817, he was commissioned to paint the rotunda of the Capitol.
-Trumball’s early works after the war include a portrait of Alexander Hamilton (1792) and The Surrender of the Hessians at the Battle of Trenton (1786).
-Despite the fame these works earned, Trumball fell into hard times and gave his paintings to Yale College in return for annuity.
+Trumbull’s early works after the war include a portrait of Alexander Hamilton (1792) and The Surrender of the Hessians at the Battle of Trenton (1786).
+Despite the fame these works earned, Trumbull fell into hard times and gave his paintings to Yale College in return for annuity.

 John Singleton Copley

 John Singleton Copley was a Boston-born painter who dabbled in a little bit of everything before establishing himself as a portrait painter whose popularity ranked alongside West.
 He became known for his portraits of wealthy colonial New Englanders and some of his most well-known works include portraits of Samuel Adams (1770-1772), and John Quincy Adams (1796).
 He turned to historical paintings later on and completed The Major Peirson’s Death (1782-1784).
 He died September 9, 1815, after his second stroke.

 His painting Paul Revere (1768-1770) is notable in that his subject wears ordinary clothing and has no wig—all of this was very uncommon in portraits.
 Additionally, Revere holds a teapot, signaling his political views toward Britian and the taxation on tea years before the Boston Tea Party.

 April 15, 1741–February 22, 1827